 Born and raised in Tulsa, Oklahoma, Scott wasn't a kid actor...by trade.
 He did all his acting at home.
 After successfully not being murdered by his family for talking too much and generally being theatrical, Scott pursued higher education in a land far, far away...in Oklahoma City.
 He graduated from Oklahoma City University with a Bachelor of Music in hand and lots of gumption to take on New York City.
 He moved on September 12, 2001.
-Yep.
-Needless to say it was a rough time for an actor.
-But after 9 months of witnessing beautiful and heartbreaking life in NYC, his career began to take him to places and theatres across the USA.
-He's worked and toured through countless cities, some houses of note are Lyric Theatre, Stages St. Louis, Theatre by the Sea, Cape Playhouse, Philadelphia Theatre Company, Merry Go Round Playhouse, Barnstormers Theatre, Media Theatre, New Bedford Festival Theatre, Florida Repertory Theatre, and Florida Studio Theatre.
+His career has taken him to places all across the USA.
+Some theatres of note are The Metropolitan Opera, Lyric Theatre, Stages St. Louis, Theatre by the Sea, Cape Playhouse, Philadelphia Theatre Company, Merry Go Round Playhouse, Barnstormers Theatre, Media Theatre, New Bedford Festival Theatre, Florida Repertory Theatre, 11th Hour Theatre, and Florida Studio Theatre.

-After taking a few years away from NYC to obtain ANOTHER degree from OCU, this time his Master of Music degree, he returned to the city, affianced to a beautiful actress named Lindsie.
-He has participated in readings, workshops, showcases, and productions Off-Broadway, and even had the opportunity to star in the NY Premiere of a Jerome Kern piece, CABARET GIRL.
+After taking a few years away from NYC to obtain ANOTHER degree from OCU, this time his Master of Music degree, he returned to NYC, affianced to a beautiful actress named Lindsie.
+He has participated in readings, workshops, showcases, and productions Off-Broadway, and even had the opportunity to star in the NY Premiere of a Jerome Kern musical, CABARET GIRL.

 He can be randomly seen in the background on certain episodes of CSI, Las Vegas, or the illustrious and short lived Nick(Lachey) and Jessica(Simpson) Variety Show.
 And for fans of the show Damages, yes, he is Luke Richards.